Chapter 56 – Japan’s Economic Dilemma

 6. The Self-Standing Economy

-My impudent belief that I could tell Japan how to solve its economic problems began with my being asked to join a small committee organized by Takashi Hosomi back in the mid nineties.
+My impudent belief that I could tell Japan how to solve its economic problems began with my being asked to join a small committee organised by Takashi Hosomi back in the mid nineties.

 Hosomi was an economist-consultant with Nippon Life Insurance, and had a long career in the bureaucracy behind him.